3 Ways User Generated Content Continues to Transform Newsrooms

 The use and importance of UGC will continue to grow as technology advances.

-While journalists need to use caution when verifying user generated content, it’s important to realize what an asset it is — not only for the news gathering process, but for the health and vitality of news organizations as a whole.
+While journalists need to use caution when verifying UGC, it’s important to realize what an asset it is.
+It’s key for the news gathering process, but also for the health and vitality of news organizations as a whole.

 Subscribe to Beyond Bylines to get media trends, journalist interviews, blogger profiles, and more sent right to your inbox.